How to Help Your Aging Parent Adjust to Assisted Living

 That’s exactly the lifestyle that assisted living facilities promote.
 They offer customized care services while ensuring your senior’s independence and privacy.

-Though you may be concerned about your parent’s ability to adjust, avoid being overprotective of them.
+Though you may be concerned about your parents’ ability to adjust, avoid overprotecting them.

-Offer necessary and reasonable attention and care but refrain from hand holding them.
-Doing so will only increase your senior’s dependence on you, preventing them from adapting to the new environment.
+Offer necessary and reasonable attention and care, but refrain from hand-holding them.
+Doing so will only increase your seniors’ dependence on you, hindering their ability to adapt to the new environment.

-One sure-shot way of helping your aging parent adjust to the new environment is by placing familiar items and keepsakes in their assisted living suite or apartment.
+One sure-shot way to help your aging parent adjust to the new environment is to place familiar items and keepsakes in their assisted living suite or apartment.

 For instance, if your parent is accustomed to having a Bible, other books, music CDs, and a family photo at their bedside, do the same in their new living space.

-Encourage your senior loved one to share their layout preferences and allow them to make decisions pertaining to their apartment decor.
+Encourage your senior loved one to share their layout preferences and let them make decisions about their apartment decor.

 Cloning the home environment will help them feel at home in the new environment.

-The staff at reputed assisted living facilities take a lot of care to make their senior residents feel involved.
+The staff at reputable assisted living facilities take great care to make their senior residents feel involved.
 They often go out of their way to attend to their specific health and entertainment needs.

 Whenever you visit the facility, meet the staff to understand how your parent is adjusting.
 This will help you work with them towards making your senior’s life more comfortable in the facility.

 Your parent has always been there for you, in good and rough times alike.
-Now, as they move into assisted living, it’s your responsibility to ease the transition for them.
+Now that they’re moving into assisted living, it’s your responsibility to ease their transition.

-Without a doubt, the initial days at the assisted living community are going to be challenging.
+Without a doubt, the first days at the assisted living community will be challenging.
 Use the tips shared in this post to help your elderly parent adjust to their new home and live a happy and healthy life.

 Recommended for you:

-Guest contributor: Amie Clark is the co-founder, senior editor, and the visionary behind The Senior List.
-She loves to share her insight about topics related to senior living and caregiving with innovative eldercare products and services for their well-being.
+Guest contributor: Amie Clark is the co-founder, former senior editor, and visionary behind The Senior List, and she now brings those skills here to DailyCaring.com.
+She loves to share her insights on senior living and caregiving, focusing on innovative eldercare products and services that support their well-being.
 Her background in social work, especially with seniors and their families, has equipped her with the required knowledge and determination to express her thoughts and share best practices with others.
-She enjoys live music, traveling and going outdoors with her family.
-You can connect with her on Twitter at @seniorlist.
+She enjoys live music, traveling, and going outdoors with her family.